Games 201 - ADVANCED PHYSICS ENGINES

 Use run-time print in the taichi scope to check every part

-The print order will not be in sequence unless ti.sync
+The print order will not be in sequence unless ti.sync is used to sync the program threads

 Print requires a system call.
 It can dramatically decrease the performance